JasensCustoms/GP2040-IPFB/README.md

 The <a href="https://jasenscustoms.com/collections/fight-stick-pcbs/products/integrated-pico-fighting-board-gp2040ce">Integrated Pico Fighting Board</a> is now open sourced under the Creative Commons Attribution-Non Commercial Sharealike 4.0 International License.
 This is a HARDWARE device that was designed to easily run the GP2040-CE firmware UNMODIFIED.
 That has always been the intent despite narratives suggesting otherwise.

 It was designed to intentionally follow the Fighting Game Community Layout Generally Accepted Standard.
-This was originally pioneered by AkiShop and was adopted by Brook for most of their fighting boards at the behest and urging of myself and a few other makers in the space.
-The goal was to make a low cost, easily dropped in replacement for the PS360+ or any Brook Board if a person so chose.
+This was originally pioneered by AkiShop and was adopted by Brook for most of their fighting boards at the behest and urging of myself and a few other makers in the space early in Brook's entry to the market.
+The goal was to make the IPFB a low cost, easily dropped in replacement for the PS360+ or any Brook Board if a person so chose.

+## Design Files

+All design files are make using Autodesk EagleCAD and will only be published in that format.
+Gerbers and Centroids will not be provided.
+A basic BOM will be provided.
+This is to allow hobbyists with some design experience to have thier favortie board house make PCBs for them, without influencing whom they use.
+There are many to chose from.
+All files are provided as-is without any guarantee of support or help.

 ## Sale Channels

 Note: The only entity that may sell the Integrated Pico Fighting Board Design is at the link above.
 If you wish to offer this design commercially, please reach out to [jasenhicks@jasenscustoms.com ](mailto:jasenhicks@jasenscustoms.com).
 If others are approved to sell the design, they will be listed here.
 I encourage you to inform me if you see unapproved commercial sale of the IPFB.
 As of now, I have chosen to stop production of the IPFB.
 A full discussion can be found on our discord, linked below.

+## GP2040-CE Firmware

 This repository will not house any GP2040 firmware releases, nor will it build them.

+## GPIO Settings

 The Integrated Pico Fighting Board derived many of its pin definitions from FeralAI's carrier board.
-As such you should be able to use the current releases of the Pico Fighting Board.
+As such you should be able to use the current releases of the Pico Fighting Board published at the official GP2040-CE GitHub.

-## GPIO Settings

 Main Buttons and Directions: